 Windows 10’s security features include improved identity management and user access with “Windows Hello” providing facial recognition for instant log-on.
 Secure Boot and Device Guard help prevent against zero-day attacks and other exploits, while all apps from the Windows Store are trusted and signed.
 The Edge Browser is also designed to defeat most web-based threats, all of which makes Windows 10 a highly secure environment for business users.

 Yes, companies can stick with Windows 7 for another year or two!
-However, with the growing threat from malware and hackers, the increasing convenience of cloud apps and services, and the speed on offer from a office-wide PC upgrade, moving to Windows 10 will become the logical, and only, choice for many businesses sooner or later.
+However, with the growing threat from malware and hackers, the increasing convenience of cloud apps and services, and the speed on offer from an office-wide PC upgrade, moving to Windows 10 will become logical, and the only choice for many businesses sooner or later.
 We can help your business safely migrate to Windows 10, manage your IT services and support, while making your business ready for the future of working.